Every Cereal Brand in America in 2021—Ranked!

 She added that if you want to feel full and stay energized, you'll want to "look for at least 5 grams of fiber and protein per 1 cup serving."
 Even better if the cereal "contain[s] at least 10% daily value of three or more nutrients including iron, calcium, zinc, B-vitamins, and Vitamin C." Plus, if you're really looking for a solid start to your day, Moskovitz recommends adding nuts or fresh berries to your cereal for an "extra dose of antioxidants and anti-inflammatory fats."

 While you likely already know this, there are definitely foods that could make you feel more or less satisfied between meals.
 So, to help you make your cereal choice, we ranked cereal boxes from the most popular cereal brands, from the least to the most satisfying option.
 That way you can enjoy a bowl that will leave you feeling full and focused, and not just find yourself munching on empty calories!
-For more, check out What Happens To Your Body When You Eat Cereal Every Day, and on your next grocery shopping trip, be sure you're stocking up The 7 Healthiest Foods to Eat Right Now.
+For more, check out What Happens To Your Body When You Eat Cereal Every Day, and when you're shopping for snacks consult this list The Best & Worst Snacks in America in 2021—Ranked!

 Mega Stuf Oreo O's